camper van layout - Screenshot 2025 05 28 at 9

 Key Features:

-The Vansmith DUO Layout: Our DUO design represents years of refinement based on couples' feedback.
-The near-queen bed provides genuine sleeping comfort, while the modular seating system creates a proper living room environment for evenings and relaxation.
+The Vansmith DUO Layout: Our DUO design shows years of fine-tuning based on couples' feedback.
+The near-queen bed gives real sleeping comfort, while the modular seating system creates a true living room feel for evenings and downtime.

 Why Couples Love This Layout: